 Garmon smiled.
 ‘There is no need to fear Benlli and his despicable horde.
 Follow me, my son, and you will be safe in the love of Christ.’

-With that, Garmon and Cadell began to walk down the slope back into the Vale, screamed at, insulted and threatened as they went.
+With that, Garmon began to walk down the slope back into the Vale, Cadell following, screamed at, insulted and threatened as they left.

-They evening, in Cadell’s little cottage, the two men prayed, and Cadell was baptised in the fast flowing waters of the Alyn.
-But Cadell was worried, fearing Benlli’s wrath.
+That evening, in Cadell’s little cottage, the two men prayed, and Cadell was baptised in the fast flowing waters of the Alun.
+Cadell, a poor man, killed the only calf he owned to feed Garmon and his party, but with the Saint’s intercession, found the calf alive the next morning.
+But despite these signs of power and God’s favour, Cadell was worried, fearing Benlli’s wrath.

 ‘Fear not, Cadell, have faith, for the Lord will ensure that Benlli is punished for his crimes.’